ampl/colab.ampl.com/docs/source/tags/amplpy.rst

     :alt: Open In SageMaker Studio Lab

-| Description: This notebook is based on the following [notebook](https://colab.research.google.com/github/Gurobi/modeling-examples/blob/master/electrical_power_generation_1_2/electrical_power_1_gcl.ipynb) and illustrates the power generation problem using AMPL.
+| Description: This notebook illustrates the power generation problem using AMPL.
 The original version featured the Gurobi solver.
 By default, this notebook uses the HiGHS and CBC solvers.
 | Tags: :ref:`tag-amplpy`, :ref:`tag-energy`, :ref:`tag-power-generation`, :ref:`tag-unit-commitment`
 | Author: :ref:`email-gyorgy_at_ampl.com` <gyorgy@ampl.com>